 It seems yoga is going through a bit of a renaissance.
 The practice – a way of living that incorporates mental, physical and spiritual elements – originated in India thousands of years ago.
 But these days, yoga classes in their most basic, physical sense have never looked so different.
 Nor have they ever been so popular, in a digital age where mindfulness is the word of the moment.

 It’s not just the type of yoga that’s changing, though – it’s the location.
 Yoga is moving out of the dark, dusty school gym and into, well, wherever you want to do it.
-You can now get your chakra aligned in a spot of pre-flight yoga – or floga – at Gatwick Airport’s yoga lounge, for example.
-And various locations in London – including Alexandra Palace – will hold outdoor yoga sessions as part of International Yoga Day on June 19th.
+You can now get your chakras aligned in a spot of pre-flight yoga – or floga – at Gatwick Airport’s yoga lounge, for example.

 For the ultimate relaxed experience, though, it’s got to be yoga outdoors, and on holiday.
 Here’s why outdoors + holidays = best yoga ever.